mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 - The `href` attribute value has a missing closing double quote.
 This seems to have caused the biggest problem — the link has not rendered at all.

+### Task 4

-5. Now let's look at the markup the browser has rendered, as opposed to the markup in the source code.
+Now let's look at the markup the browser has rendered, as opposed to the markup in the source code.
 To do this, we can use the browser developer tools.

+> Note - if this is all new to you just read through Task 4 - it explains how the browser tries to fix the bad code.
+Dev Tools are very useful but may be a step too far at this early stage for some.

+To open the Developer Tools:

+1. Open the page in a separate window/tab.

+1. Right click on the page, and select Inspect from the menu - this will open Dev Tools.

-If you are not familiar with how to use your browser's developer tools, take a few minutes to review [Discover browser developer tools](https://developer.mozilla.org/en-US/docs/Learn/Discover_browser_developer_tools).
+If you are not familiar with how to use your browser's developer tools, take a few minutes to review [Discover Firefox developer tools](https://developer.mozilla.org/en-US/docs/Learn/Discover_browser_developer_tools).

 1. In the DOM inspector, you can see what the rendered markup looks like: